skittixch/corey-frontend/README.md

 ```
 `docker build -t stable-diffusion-crai-v01 . `

 ## To Do:
-deploy in swarm mode to use secrets for the private keys.
+- deploy in swarm mode to use secrets for the private keys.

-- according to a (Reddit comment)[https://www.reddit.com/r/sveltejs/comments/v8owzc/comment/ibruetp/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1&utm_content=share_button],
-I could use this technique to pull the intermediate images while they're being generated.
-I think this would really add some wow factor.
-Apparently, in sveltekit, I should use a server-side script tag to read the contents of the folder and send one as a prop to the page when it gets loaded.

 - figure out if I can just use DNS from digitalocean

 # Happy birthday bro - July 23rd, 2023